 At March 31,

-2018 2017 2016
+2019 2017

-€М €M €М
+€M €M €М

-Balance at beginning of year 719.4 719.4 718.6
+Balance at beginning of year 719.4 719.4 719.4

-Share premium arising from the exercise of 0.3 million options in fiscal year 2016 0.8

 Balance at end of year 719.4 719.4 719.4

 (c) Share options and share purchase arrangements

-The Company has adopted a number of share option plans, which allow current or future employees or Directors to purchase shares in the Company up to an aggregate of approximately 5% (when aggregated with other ordinary shares over which options are granted and which have not yet been exercised) of the outstanding ordinary shares of Ryanair Holdings plc, subject to certain conditions.
+The Company has adopted a number of share option plans, which allow current or future employees or Directors to purchase shares in the Company up to an aggregate of approximately 5% (when aggregated with other ordinary shares over which options are granted and which have not yet been exercised) of the outstanding ordinary shares of Ryanair

+Holdings plc, subject to certain conditions.
 All grants are subject to approval by the Remuneration Committee.
 These are exercisable at a price equal to the market price of the ordinary shares at the time options are granted.
 The key terms of these option plans include the requirement that certain employees remain in employment with the Company for a specified period of time and that the Company achieves certain net profit targets and/or share price targets.